 This is another scenario in which explaining why you’ve priced your product the way you have can be helpful in highlighting the value of your offer.

 If they’re still not convinced, offer them an integration or an extra month of onboarding support at a reduced rate.
 This increases their perceived value without lowering the actual value of your initial offer.

 4. “It’s too much money.
 Call me back if you can go lower.”

 This might still be your prospect bluffing, but, ultimately, you must hold your ground.
-After all, as a modern salesperson, you’re trying to solve for the best interest of the customer -- and that sometimes means walking away.
+After all, as a modern salesperson, you’re trying to solve for the customer's best interest, which sometimes means walking away.

 Whichever of these approaches you take, don’t cave.
 Don’t open the door on price just because your prospect knocks.

-Ask why they don’t think your product/service is worth the price you’ve quoted, and share more information based on their answers.
-If they still won’t budge on price -- trade, don’t cave!
+Ask why they don’t think your product/service is worth your quoted price, and share more information based on their answers.

 Then, if they still don’t budge on price — trade, don’t cave!